What Is Data Access Governance (DAG)?

 Of course, a strategic approach that includes robust access control policies, continuous monitoring, and regular audits can mitigate all these challenges.
 You’d also need appropriate technologies.

-Technologies Used Govern Access to Sensitive Data
+Technologies Used to Govern Access to Sensitive Data

 Effective and comprehensive data access governance relies on several key technologies to manage data access according to regulations.
 Three essential technologies in this domain are: